Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

-observability = a measure of how well internal states of a system can be inferred from knowledge of its external outputs https://andydote.co.uk/presentations/index.html observability https://opentelemetry.io/docs/concepts/observability-primer/ on-prem requirements operations (ops) operations -- metrics -- incident rate operations -- metrics -- MTTD
+observability = a measure of how well internal states of a system can be inferred from knowledge of its external outputs https://andydote.co.uk/presentations/index.html observability https://opentelemetry.io/docs/concepts/observability-primer/ on-prem requirements operational maturity = How robust and performant do we have to be?
+How often is failure acceptable?
+How quickly do we need to restore a service when it fails?
+How quick and easy is it to deploy a new version of our services?
+Does it take days or require manual effort? operations (ops) operations -- metrics -- incident rate operations -- metrics -- MTTD